jan-kasi/school-notes/notes/01 Being and Nothingness.md

 - Distraction is a more complete form of flight.

-- Nature of consciousness accounts for freedom and nothingness but also requires it’s questioning
+- Nature of consciousness accounts for freedom and nothingness but also requires its questioning

 - We never face nothingness directly as a thing so anxiety has nothing as its object